Vanparys Confiserie

-In 2012, Vanparys extended its selection confections to include a range of chocolate-coated nuts, fruits, and coffee beans – as well as a variety of seasonal confectioneries such as praliné eggs and fondant chicks for Easter.
+In 2012, Vanparys extended its selection of confections to include a range of chocolate-coated nuts, fruits, and coffee beans – as well as a variety of seasonal confectioneries such as praliné eggs and fondant chicks for Easter.
 Each season, Vanparys introduces a range of new colours to its palette.

-Presently, the company is located in Evere, Brussels, and exports to many countries including the Netherlands, France, Luxembourg, UK, Germany, Poland, China, Turkey, Tunisia, Japan, and Portugal.
+Presently, the company is located in Evere, Brussels, and exports to many countries including the Netherlands, France, Luxembourg, the UK, Germany, Poland, China, Turkey, Tunisia, Japan, and Portugal.

 History

 1889–1945: Early history

 The Vanparys confectionery business was created in 1769 when Felix Vanparys founded a small enterprise in Brussels on Ernest Allard Street specializing in the production of sugar-coated chocolate and almonds, otherwise known as dragées.

 In 1922, Emile Vanparys (Felix's nephew) took control and relocated the growing production line to larger premises in Brussels.
 He improved the coating technique while also making the sweets more accessible in price.
 When almonds grew scarce due to a bad harvest across Europe, Emile decided to replace them with an almond-shaped nugget of chocolate.
 This new type of dragée was eventually copied by the competition and has since become more popular across Europe than the traditional almond ones.
 By 1935, the Vanparys business had grown to 80 employees, but over the next few years production faltered due to the Second World War.